2022–23 Liga F: Sponsorship

 On 6 October 2022, the LPFF announced the telecommunication company Finetwork (stylized finetwork) would become the official league sponsor for the next three seasons.
 As a result, the league will be renamed finetwork Liga F.

 Teams

 Promoted from Primera Federación

 Alhama was promoted to the top flight for the first in its history.
 Levante Las Planas return after being relegated in the 2013–14 season.

 Relegated to Primera Federación

-Eibar were relegated after two seasons, while Rayo Vallecano after spending 19 years in the first division.
+Eibar were relegated after two seasons, while Rayo Vallecano after spending 19 years in the top division.